istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

 - vms
 ---

-Follow this guide to install an Istio control plane [multicluster deployment](/docs/ops/deployment/deployment-models/#multiple-clusters) and connect your first virtual machine.
+Follow this guide to deploy a [multicluster service mesh](/docs/ops/deployment/deployment-models/#multiple-clusters) spanning one more more clusters and then connect a virtual machine to it.

 {{< warning >}}
 This guide relies heavily on the